grctest/GRC-Netdata/getinfo/service/readme.md

 A systemd service that keeps the files netdata checks up to date.
-Does the same as running the "source ./stats.sh ...." command but may be more usabl.
-Will start automatically on boot after 7 minutes, giving time for gridcoin to start, the updates the files every 5 seconds.
+Does the same as running the "source ./stats.sh ...." command but may be more usable.
+Will start automatically on boot after 7 minutes, giving time for gridcoin to start, then updates the files every 5 seconds.

 INSTALL
 As long as the machine is setup per the main readme file.
 Run "./setup_service.sh" (may require sudo) to copy the files to the proper directories.